 NTNU's system for quality of education describes the goals of the quality processes and defines roles, responsibilities, tasks and follow-up processes.
-In addition to the quality system, there are established legal stipulations, administrative regulations and local regulations.
+In addition to the quality system, there are guiding principles established in law, administrative regulations and local regulations.
 See link 1, 'Regulations at NTNU that refer to quality of education'.
 Tools, templates, and examples of best practice are available to support the quality processes.

-The faculties may have their own staff for explaining the forums and processes to support the goals, requirements and roles defined in this document.
+The faculties may have local advisers who describe forums and processes to support the goals, requirements and roles defined in this document.

-The purpose of NTNU's quality system for education is to develop the quality of the education programs at all levels - bachelor's, master's and PhD - and to ensure the quality of processes and activities that influence the quality of education.
+The purpose of NTNU's quality system for education is to develop the quality of the education programmes at all levels - bachelor's, master's and PhD - and to ensure the quality of processes and activities that influence the quality of education.
 Specific requirements that apply to particular levels or areas of education are described in link 2, 'Common Standard of Quality for PhD education at NTNU'.